The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 Other Important Tips to Visit Knossos

-The Palace of Knossos is the most important Minoan site on Crete, so it’s very popular.
-The place is busy all year round, but mostly in Summer.
+The Palace of Knossos is Crete’s most important Minoan site, so it’s very popular.
+The place is busy all year round but mainly in Summer.
 Expect lines at the ticket booth, or buy tickets in advance from the Archaeological Museum in the center of Heraklion if you also intend to visit the museum.

 The best way to understand the palatial complex is to combine a tour of Knossos with a visit to the Archaeological Museum, preferably before visiting the site.